gustainMars/gustainMars/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Full Stack .Net Framework Developer
+- 🔭 I’m currently working on ... .NET Senior Developer
 - 🌱 I’m currently learning ... .NET Core and Vue.js
 - 👯 I’m looking to collaborate on ... .NET Core
 - 🤔 I’m looking for help with ...
 Be a better developer